raup20/AADS-HOMEWORK-3-TETRIS/README.md

 # Results and Observations

-Beam Search provided smoother and more consistent gameplay, the agent handled awkward sequences (especially S/Z or J/L combinations) much better the agent avoided committing to extremely tall columns when the next piece would not fit.  in the end beam search was able to drastically improve the scores (see BEAMSEARCHPNG.png).
-The second time I was forced to lose on purpose, because it seemed like it was never going to lose.
-I was not able to test it anymore, it took about an hour for these 2 attempts.

-AVERAGE score is AT LEAST 3 million, probably even more.
+Beam Search made the gameplay much smoother and more consistent.
+The agent handled awkward piece sequences better, especially combinations involving `S`, `Z`, `J`, and `L` pieces.
+It also avoided committing to extremely tall columns when the next piece would not fit well.
+In my limited testing, Beam Search drastically improved the scores.
+The result screenshot is shown in `BEAMSEARCHPNG.png`.
+One run was manually stopped because the agent continued for too long and did not seem close to losing.
+Because each run could take a long time, I was only able to test Beam Search on a small number of full attempts.
+In the runs I tested, the Beam Search version reached scores above `3,000,000`.
+More runs would be needed to calculate a reliable average, but the improvement compared to the previous heuristic-only agent was very clear.

+---

+# Summary

+This project improved the Tetris AI agent in three main stages:

+1. Fixed correctness bugs in move generation, hole detection, line removal, and board evaluation.
+2. Improved the heuristic evaluation by adjusting weights and adding a wall/well penalty.
+3. Added Beam Search so the agent could consider the next piece before choosing a move.

+The final version is a search-based AI agent that uses legal move generation, heuristic board evaluation, and limited lookahead to make stronger decisions.